uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 Submission Timeline
 -------------------

-This project has two required submissions, and an optional resubmission:
+The exact timeline of submissions will be the following:

 .. include:: project2_timeline.txt

-You will receive feedback on your Intermediate Submission before your Final Submission is due, which means you can also treat the Final Submission as a way to improve and resubmit the work you did in the Intermediate Submission.

-The scores you receive on the Final Submission will be your Project 2 scores for the purposes of computing your grade in the class.
-That said, once your Final Submission is graded, you will have an opportunity to make an optional resubmission (please see the "Optional Resubmission" section at the end of this page for more details)

-Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both the Intermediate and Final submissions (i.e., work that would score at least one N or above).
-So, for example, you could technically skip the Intermediate Submission entirely and only make a Final Submission but, if you do so, your Code Quality score will be capped at an S.

-Additionally, if you only submit chiTCP Assigmment 1 (with effectively no work on Assignment 2) as your Final Submission, you will receive a U in that submission.
+Project 2A will likely not be graded until after Project 2B is due.
+Once Project 2B is graded, you will have an opportunity to make a resubmission for Project 2A and/or 2B (and, at that point, you will have feedback for both Project 2A and 2B).
+We will post more details about the resubmission process at a later time.

 Completeness
 ------------